jklsnt/taproot3/src/cs/computer_security/KBxForensicsRetpt2.md

 XXYYYZZZ[[[\\\]]]^^^___```aaabbbcccdddeeefffggghhhiiijjjkkklllmmmnnnoooppp
 qqqrrrssstttuuuvvvwwwxxxyy
 ```
 And, alas, hope!
-PNG was in the file!
+The letters `PNG` were in the file!
 I was doing *something* right.
 After many more iterations and shot-in-the-dark attempts, I finally simply went into the generated file, deleted things before what I guessed were the magic bytes, and opened the file again.

 ```bash